Geropsychiatric Behavioral Health Programs

 Some common things to look for are:

-- Lack of interest or pleasure in life and becoming more reclusive
+- Lack of interest or pleasure in life, isolating from loved ones

 - Changes in appetite or sleep patterns, with decreased energy level

 - Feeling irritable, depressed, overwhelmed, hopeless and useless, sometimes with suicidal thoughts